MashaChornaya/Prestashop/README.md

 # Setting up config
 1) Clone this repository.
-2) Enter your email and password in config.properties.

 #  Checklist:
 1) Verification for account creation: positive and negative scenario, using data provider.